LeaFranz/ml3_gesture_recognition/README.md

 - [ ] model decision
 - [ ] check how much and which filter is needed
 - [ ] interpolation needed?
+- [ ] test which features are useful -> atm performance without additional features is  > 96%